Skip to main content

 What the Research Says

-Zinc's role in dermatology is extensive and well-documented.
-Yee et al. (2020) published a systematic review and meta-analysis confirming that oral zinc significantly reduces inflammatory acne compared to placebo, though with varying effect sizes across studies.
-Zinc gluconate at 30 mg elemental zinc/day for 3 months has been shown to reduce acne lesion counts by approximately one-third.
-The mineral is essential for all phases of wound healing — inflammation, proliferation, and remodeling — and deficiency dramatically impairs skin repair.
-Lansdown et al. (2007) comprehensively reviewed zinc's wound healing mechanisms, including its roles in cell membrane stability, collagen synthesis, and immune function.
-Notably, approximately 35% of adults over 60 have suboptimal zinc status, making supplementation particularly relevant for skin health in older populations.
+Zinc is a critical nutrient with diverse applications in health and disease management.
+In dermatology, Yee et al. (2020) conducted a systematic review and meta-analysis confirming that oral zinc supplementation significantly reduces inflammatory acne compared to placebo.
+Specifically, zinc gluconate at 30 mg elemental zinc/day for three months has been shown to reduce acne lesion counts by approximately one-third.
+Additionally, zinc is essential for all phases of wound healing— inflammation, proliferation, and remodeling—and deficiency can dramatically impair skin repair (Lansdown et al., 2007).

 References